canonical/ubuntu-packaging-guide/docs/reference/debian-dir-overview.rst

 ----------------------

 The :file:`debian/rules` file does all the work for creating our package.
-It is a Makefile with targets to compile and install the application, then create the :file:`.deb` file from the installed files.
+It is a :term:`Makefile` with targets to compile and install the application, then create the :file:`.deb` file from the installed files.
 It also has a target to clean up all the build files so you end up with just a source package again.